chromium/chromium/chromeos/README.md

 For example, //chromeos/dbus contains wrappers around the D-Bus interfaces to system daemons like the network configuration manager (shill).
 Most other directories contain low-level utility code.
-For example, //chromeos/disks has utilities for mounting and unmounting disk volumes.

 There are two exceptions: